disintar/toncli/docs/advanced/transaction_debug.md

 you send this transaction.
 Those constants could be found in any ton scaner.

 Tncli provides ease to use command:

+`!WARNING!` Before running this command you should run `toncli deploy...` once to create wallet config.

 `usage: toncli run_transaction [-h] [--net {testnet,mainnet}] [--function FUNCTION] [--save SAVE] logical_time transaction_hash smc_address
 `